bpiwowar/papercite/readme.txt

 == Changelog ==

-= 0.2.3 =
+= 0.2.4 =
+  * Small bug fixes (if the file is an URL) and use of WP functions to retrieve remote data (useful when you have proxies) = 0.2.3 =
  * Fixed a bug introduced in 0.2.2
  * Changed the default folder for data in order to avoid data loss